OpenScienceLabs/opensciencelabs.github.io/bkp/opportunities/internship/mentors/index.md

 ## Part II: Recommendations for Approved Mentors

-Congratulations on being selected as a mentor for the OSL Internship/Apprenticeship Program!
+Congratulations on being selected as a mentor for the OSL Internship Program!
 You are about to embark on a rewarding journey of imparting knowledge and facilitating growth.
 This part of the guide is crafted to support you in leading an effective mentorship, outlining key activities and providing practical tips for fostering a successful internship experience.

 ### Conducting Effective Mentorship